CIS580/asteroids-bluevolley6/README.md

 ## Requirements

-You will be building a clone of Asteroids, where the purpose is to pilot a ship through an astroid field without dying.
+You will be building a clone of Asteroids, where the purpose is to pilot a ship through an asteroid field without dying.

 You may use the art provided, or your own.
 Additionally, you do not need to make your game concern asteroids - as long as the core game mechanic is the same, feel free to explore.